 The first appointment is a comprehensive intake.
 Typically, the client will be asked to complete paperwork before seeing the therapist for the first time.
 The therapist will review this information before the visit.
 This appointment typically last between 60 to 90 minutes and is an information-gathering appointment in which the client shares concerns.
 The clinician asks targeted questions to determine the client’s treatment needs or desire for further assessment.
 The therapist and client will discuss the goals for treatment and what the client hopes to get out of treatment.

 Psychological assessments include an interview with the client and a collateral when appropriate to gather information and determine the type of battery needed to access the symptoms.
 During the psychological testing, the client may participate in interactive testing protocols, computer administered testing and/or paper pencil measures that evaluate the symptoms in question.
 All of the data will be analyzed together and considered with the information in the intake to identify concerns, make a diagnosis if needed and recommend treatment protocols.
+This process typically takes place in three appointments that include the initial consultation, the testing, and the follow up to give the results.

 An ADHD assessment is used to determine if a client has clinically significant symptoms of ADHD, which are causing impairment in life.
 Several subtypes of ADHD will be evaluated through a series of test and rating symptoms.
 These assessments typically require collateral information such as input from the teacher and parent.